Esom/platespace/README.md

 The first step is to retrieve a valid Bearer token from Clarifai.

-* To do so, navigate to https://developer.clarifai.com/signup and sign up to create a Clarifai account.
+* To do so, sign up for an account at the [Clarifai Developers](https://developer.clarifai.com/signup) website.
 * After you sign in on Clarifai's developer portal, click on your name at the top.
 * In __Applications__, select *My First Application* and update its name.
 * Scroll down and in the __Access Tokens__ section, press the __Generate Access Token__ button.